 Ospreys search for fish by soaring high over shallow water.
 An osprey in hunting mode is a model of concentration, plunging into the water with feet outstretched and yellow eyes sighting straight along its talons.
 Often, you can clearly see an osprey’s catch held fast in its grip as the raptor carries it back to a nest or perch.

-Watch the three sequences taken of a hunting osprey below.
+Watch the video on YouTube.
+In it, you’ll see three sequences taken of a hunting osprey.
 In the first, an osprey gathers five to six fish during a single sweep.
 In the second, one of the birds grabs a flounder that was submerged in at least three feet of water; and in the third, an osprey makes off with what some say looks like a five-pound steelhead—grasped and carried for a time in only one talon!

 Here’s to finding your true places and natural habitats,